At the Sound of the Tone: Content

 Use of the answering machine – still a relatively novel device to most American households in the mid-1980s – is at the centerpiece of this "dying relationship" story.
 Here, a young man, whose relationship with a longtime girlfriend has apparently been in trouble for some time (due to his inability to find time to spend with her), is trying to call her home phone to cancel a lunch date due to an unexpected work commitment.
 Nobody answers and the call goes to an answering machine, where – as told in the lyrics – the man hears the following:

 I'm sorry, I can't take your call/cause I'm packing up to go away.

-And John, if that's you/you're just cancellin' lunch anyway.
+And John, if that's you/you'll just cancel the lunch anyway.

-Oh you used to find the time/but now you don't even try.
+Ah, you used to find the time/but now you don't even try.

-So at the sound of the tone/you're on your own...goodbye.
+So at the sound of the tone/you're on your own, goodbye.

 Upset at what he just heard, and realizing what it means, the young man hails a taxi cab and rushes over to his girlfriend's house, hoping to catch her before she leaves and try to explain things.
 However, what he finds is even more upsetting: A vacant house, with only the answering machine left behind.
 As tears well up in his eyes, he again listens to the greeting and – remembering happier times – realizes what he has just lost.